Before you make the call you are not looking forward to making …

 - “How would you describe that experience?”

-With these questions you can uncover information that will allow you to come back on a follow up appointment and have the information that can motivate them to purchase.
+With these questions you can uncover information that will allow you to come back on a follow up appointment and have the information that can motivate the prospect to purchase.